rightjs/rightjs-docs/docs/en/docs/dom/element.md

 Sets the element width to the given size.

-__NOTE__: this method will automatically adjust the actual style.width for existing paddings and borders so the end result was exactly the same as was asked.
+__NOTE__: This method will automatically adjust the actual style.width for existing paddings and borders so the end result will be exactly as requested.

     var element = new Element('div', {
       style: {